 15. Shopping & Food

 What to do in Kurukshetra after visiting temples and all that? what is special in Kurukshetra?
 How can we forget shopping and food at any destination?
 You would love to be pampered with delicious food and some shopping.
-We recommend just the Main Bazaar for the shopping (to get garments/utensils, showpieces, paintings, any item you name it except the items related with prayers/wooden articles these are widely available around Brahm Sarovar) along with plenty of roadside snacks outlets which are famous (mostly comes live in the evening).
+We recommend just the Main Bazaar for the shopping (to get garments/utensils, showpieces, paintings, any item you name it except the items related to prayers/wooden articles these are widely available around Brahm Sarovar) along with plenty of roadside snacks outlets which are famous (mostly comes live in the evening).

-There are few good eating places to visit in Kurukshetra for food lovers.
+There are a few good eating places to visit in Kurukshetra for food lovers.
 Some famous food you can taste in Kurukshetra is Chholey Bhature of “Delhi Waaley Ke Chholey Bhature” (on railway road), Sohal Lal ki Tikki (near Gol Bank on railway road), Kaaney ki Tikki (in the main bazaar), chaap in the food market (sector 17), if you are traveling in summer around July you will get a chance to taste “Pundri Ki Firni” and “Khoye Wala Ghevar” in the main bazaar.
 There are good restaurants as well from the budget to the upper-middle range.
-If you are keen on high standards then choose restaurants of good hotels like Clarks inn, Hotel Saffron, Pearl Mark and many more.
+If you are keen on high standards then choose restaurants of good hotels like Clarks inn, Hotel Saffron, Pearl Mark, and many more.

 How to reach Kurukshetra?